Denver: Sports

-Denver is home to a variety of sports teams and is one of 13 U.S. cities with teams from four major league sports (the Denver metro area is the smallest metropolitan area in the country to have a team in all four major sports leagues).
+Denver is home to a variety of sports teams and is one of 12 U.S. cities with teams from four major league sports (the Denver metro area is the smallest metropolitan area in the country to have a team in all four major sports leagues).
 Including MLS soccer, it is also one of 10 U.S. cities to have five major sports teams.

 The Denver Broncos of the National Football League have drawn crowds of over 70,000 since their origins in the early 1960s, and continue to draw fans today to their current home Empower Field at Mile High.
 The Broncos have sold out every home game (except for strike-replacement games) since 1970.
 The Broncos have advanced to eight Super Bowls and won back-to-back titles in 1997 and 1998, and won again in 2015.

 The Colorado Rockies were created as an expansion franchise in 1993 and Coors Field opened in 1995.
 The Rockies advanced to the playoffs that year but were eliminated in the first round.
 In 2007, they advanced to the playoffs as a wild-card entrant, won the NL Championship Series, and brought the World Series to Denver for the first time but were swept in four games by the Boston Red Sox.

 Denver has been home to two National Hockey League teams.
-The Colorado Rockies played from 1976 to 1982, but later became moved to the New York metropolitan area to become the New Jersey Devils.
+The Colorado Rockies played from 1976 to 1982, but later moved to the New York metropolitan area to become the New Jersey Devils.
 The Colorado Avalanche joined in 1995, after relocating from Quebec City.
 While in Denver, they have won three Stanley Cups in 1996, 2001, and 2022.
 The Denver Nuggets joined the American Basketball Association in 1967 and the National Basketball Association in 1976.
+The Nuggets won their first NBA championship in 2023.
 The Avalanche and Nuggets have both played at Ball Arena (formerly known as Pepsi Center) since 1999.
 The Major League Soccer team Colorado Rapids play in Dick's Sporting Goods Park, an 18,000-seat soccer-specific stadium opened for the 2007 MLS season in the Denver suburb of Commerce City.
 The Rapids won the MLS Cup in 2010.

 Denver has several additional professional teams.
 In 2006, Denver established a Major League Lacrosse team, the Denver Outlaws.
 They play in Empower Field at Mile High.
 In 2006, the Denver Outlaws won the Western Conference Championship and then won their first championship in 2014 eight years later.
 They also won in 2016 and 2018 and would fold in 2020 with the MLL-PLL merger.
 The Colorado Mammoth of the National Lacrosse League play at Ball Arena.
 They won championships in 2006 and 2022.

 In 2018, the Denver Bandits were established as the first professional football team for women in Colorado and will be a part of the initial season for the Women's National Football Conference (WNFC) in 2019.
+Denver was awarded a National Women's Soccer League team called Denver Summit FC in 2025.